cameri/nostream/.changeset/fix-event-expiration-validation.md

 "nostream": patch
 ---

-fix: reject expiration timestamp 0 and accept safe-integer timestamps beyond year 2287 in getEventExpiration()
+fix: reject expiration timestamp 0 and millisecond-scale values, and accept safe-integer second-based timestamps up to year 9999 in getEventExpiration()